 Risk factors are things that change our likelihood of developing a disease.
 Factors that may increase our chances of developing MCI include age, genetics, lifestyle, and other health conditions like high blood pressure, high cholesterol, diabetes, obesity, and stroke.
 These risk factors are also the same for the development of dementia.

-There is no sure-fire way to prevent MCI, and research is underway to learn more about the risk factors for the condition.
-However there are steps we can take to keep our brains as healthy as possible.
-These can help reduce the risk of dementia and may also reduce the likelihood of developing MCI.
-These include:
+While there is no sure-fire way to prevent MCI, there are steps we can take to keep our brains as healthy as possible.
+These can help reduce the risk of MCI and dementia too.

 - not smoking